Boot Process

 Kernel

-The Redox kernel performs (fairly significant) architecture-specific initialization in the kstart function before jumping to the kmain function.
-At this point, the user-space bootstrap, a specially prepared executable that limits the required kernel parsing, sets up the initfs scheme, and loads and executes the init program.
+The Redox kernel is a single ELF program in /boot/kernel.
+This kernel performs (fairly significant) architecture-specific initialization in the kstart function before jumping to the kmain function.
+At this point, the user-space bootstrap, a specially prepared executable that limits the required kernel parsing, sets up the /scheme/initfs scheme, and loads and executes the init program.

 Init

-Redox has a multi-staged init process, designed to allow for the loading of disk drivers in a modular and configurable fashion.
-This is commonly referred to as an init RAMdisk.
+Redox has a multi-staged init process, designed to allow for the loading of storage drivers in a modular and configurable fashion.
+This is commonly referred to as an init RAMdisk (initfs).
+The RAMdisk is contained in /boot/initfs, which is a special file format containing the bootstrap code in ELF format and packed files which was loaded into /scheme/initfs by the kernel program.

 RAMdisk Init